Catnip or Cat Mint

 Name Origin:

 The common name comes from the Etrurian city of Neptic.
-Often called Pussy's Delight.
-More on the History of Catnip.
+Often called Pussy’s Delight or catmint.
+Our Herb Garden has additional information on the History of Catnip.

 Natural Order: